 Tenderness around the injury;

-Difficulty using the injured body part, such as a eduction in the range of motion of a joint.
+Difficulty using the injured body part, such as a reduction in the range of motion of a joint.

 Bone contusions are impossible to see on an X ray imaging scan.
-As a result, to diagnose one, the doctor usually has to use a process of elimination i.e. he or she must progressively eliminate other possible injury causes such as a broken bone.
+As a result, to diagnose one, the doctor usually has to use a process of elimination; i.e. he or she must progressively eliminate other possible injury causes such as a broken bone.
 Precise details about how the accident occurred are very important in helping the doctor to determine the actual cause of the injury.

 For some types of bone contusion, doctors may also suggest wearing an orthopedic brace or using dietary supplements that contain vitamin D or calcium.
 These elements contribute to healthier and stronger bones.